 What is the difference between the Solstice and the Equinox?

-The solstice marks the point in time that one of the Earth’s poles is in its maximum tilt toward the sun while the other is tilted away from the sun.
-The spring and fall equinoxes occur between the winter and summer solstices when day and night are approximately equal.
-Learn more about the spring and fall equinox at the links below!
+In contrast, the spring and fall equinoxes occur between the winter and summer solstices when day and night are said to be approximately equal.
+Hence the name Equinox.
+These four events are also known as the solar or quarter-day festivals on the Celtic Calendar.
+Learn more about the spring and fall equinox and their associated festivals at the links below!

 What is the Longest Day of the Year?

 The Summer Solstice is always the longest day of the year, no matter which side of the equator you live upon.
-This means that if you live in the northern hemisphere, the year’s longest day will be on or around June 21.
+In other words, if you live in the northern hemisphere, the year’s longest day will be on or around June 21.
 And, if you live in the Southern Hemisphere, the longest day of the year will be on or around December 21.
+Because occasionally, the day that the solstice happens will sometimes fall before or after the 21st.

 Related: Summer Activities for Kids

-Many cultures have held solstice celebration rituals for thousands of years.
-Traditional summer solstice rituals and celebrations were influenced by the spiritual meaning of the summer solstice and other cultural influences.
+Many cultures have held summer solstice celebration rituals for thousands of years.
+Traditional summer solstice rituals and celebrations were influenced by the spiritual meaning of the summer solstice and other cultural influences, including but not limited to paganism.
+Scroll down to learn more, and read through the fun things you can do to celebrate the summer with kids, family, friends, or your community.

 The Spiritual Meaning of Summer Solstice

-The summer solstice symbolizes ascension and the rebirth or return of the light.
-Spiritually, the sun’s light is considered the same light that shines within each being on Earth.
+The summer solstice symbolizes ascension and the rebirth or return of the light on our planet and within each one of us.
+Because what happens on the Earth and in the heavens is a reflection of what happens within us.
+“As above, so below.”
+And spiritually, the sun’s light is considered the same light that shines within each being on Earth.

 Summer Solstice Traditions